Program Overview of the FSLI Experience

 Who Should Attend

-The FSLI is designed for experienced leaders.
-Each cohort is made up of leaders from various sectors, including education, industry, and government.
-Participant’s titles include program or division directors, provosts/vice presidents, experienced department heads/chairs, deans and associate deans, and others working in leadership of administrative capacities
+The FSLI is designed for experienced leaders from various sectors, including education, industry, NGOs, and government.
+Participant’s titles include provosts/vice presidents, department heads/chairs, deans and associate deans, program or division directors, and others working in high-level leadership capacities.

 Mentoring

-Mentoring is a vital part of leadership development.
-Each FSLI fellow will work with one or more mentors who can assist with the development of particular leadership goals, objectives, and skills.
-The mentoring portion of the FSLI provides fellows with ongoing expert guidance in the development of specific skills, the opportunity to gain exposure to higher level administrative responsibilities or strategic functions, and the chance to build a relationship with another dynamic professional.
+Each FSLI Fellow will work with one or more mentors who will assist with developing their leadership goals, objectives, and skills.
+The mentoring provides Fellows with ongoing expert guidance in developing specific skills, the opportunity to gain exposure to higher-level administrative responsibilities or strategic functions, and the chance to build a relationship with another dynamic professional.

 Personal Leadership Coaching Sessions

-All FSLI Fellows have regular access to an experienced executive coach who is certified in all the leadership instruments they complete and discuss during the residential sessions.
-Coaching provides Fellows with individualized, one-on-one attention and the opportunity to discuss their strengths, weaknesses, or leadership challenges with a trained, confidential advisor.
+All FSLI Fellows have regular access to an experienced executive coach certified in all the leadership instruments used by FSLI.
+Coaching provides fellows with individualized, one-on-one attention and the opportunity to discuss their strengths, weaknesses, or leadership challenges with a trained, confidential advisor.

 Personal Development Plans (PDP)

-During the first residential session each Fellow will begin the creation of a PDP which identifies personal goals and activities they wish to pursue.
+Each Fellow will create a PDP that identifies personal goals and activities they wish to pursue.
 The PDP is a dynamic document that Fellows may change and update as ideas and skills are discussed and practiced over the course of the FSLI experience.

 Distance Learning